zylklab/mlbuffet/README.md

 Where `<tag>` is the model tag you want to upload to the MLBuffet server, and `<model_name>` is the exact name of the file that will be the result of the traning (or directory, like `model.pb` or `iris.onnx`).

 MLBuffet supports training using any Python-based library.
 You will need 3 files to perform training on a virtualized container environment, which are your custom
 `train.py` script, `requirements.txt` with all the libraries and tools to be imported during training, and `dataset.csv` or any other data file which must be read during runtime by the training script to make operations over the dataset and perform the training.

+Take into account that these code will be executed inside a containerized environment and the resulting model must be able to be located by the Trainer container to auto-upload it into the system.
+The tag associated to the model must be provided in `<tag>`.
+The model name must be the same that you sent in the HTTP request `<model_name>`.

 ### MLBuffet Docker Trainer